minhngca/2023-09-17-git-history/README.md

 I want to make some changes here too (online) and offline too.

-Line 8 is being editted online
+Line 8 is being editted online and offline

+While here (line 10) seems to be safe